ClJarvis/ClJarvis/README.md

 ### DEV
 - Trusted User (moderator)
-- Blog writer
+- Blog Writer
+- Top CSS author of of the week 6/2025
+- Top JavaScript author of the week 6/2025
+- Top 7 Featured DEV Posts of the Week 11/2024
 - Top 7 Featured DEV Posts of the Week 12/2023
-- Top 7 Featured DEV Posts of the Week 11/2024
-- Top CSS author of of thw week 6/2025.
-- Top JavaScript author of the week 6/2025.

 ### Virtual Coffee
 - Member
 - Monthly Challenge Team